 Jonathan is a Puppet Designer and Special Effects Engineer at CLUNK Puppet Lab.
-He designs and builds sets, creates puppet mechanics, special lighting effects, and designs lighting and sound.
-He also films and edits the shows, designs posters, business cards, and postcards.
-He was first introduced to the magic of media arts at the Ontario College of Art and Design received Fine Art Degree in Integrated Media.
-He later moved to Calgary where he worked with a number of artists to create interactive installations and immersive spaces that utilized video, projections, and sound components in the work.
+He designs and builds sets, creates puppet mechanics, and special lighting effects, and designs lighting and sound.
+He also films and edits the shows, and designs posters, business cards, and postcards.
+He was first introduced to the magic of media arts at the Ontario College of Art and Design and received a Fine Arts Degree in Integrated Media.
+He later moved to Calgary where he worked with several artists to create interactive installations and immersive spaces that utilized video, projections, and sound components in the work.
 The experience with these artists led to opportunities to work with puppet theatre companies looking for ways to integrate new technologies into their shows.
-Jonathan has worked with the Old Trout Puppet Workshop building remote DMX controlled LED fire props for their most recent theatrical production “Ignorance”, and built mechanical set pieces and fire and lighting effects, and a wireless mechanical turnkey for Santa’s sled for their NFB film “From Naughty to Nice”.
-He has also designed and programmed a joystick controlled set of eyebrows using Processing / Arduino for Dutch Uncle Puppetry, and created the Mystery Man’s Glowing Bag special effect using Processing / Arduino for Young People’s Theatre‘s Production of James and the Giant Peach.
+Jonathan has worked with the Old Trout Puppet Workshop building remote DMX-controlled LED fire props for their most recent theatrical production “Ignorance”, and built mechanical set pieces and fire and lighting effects, and a wireless mechanical turnkey for Santa’s sled for their NFB film “From Naughty to Nice”.
+He has also designed and programmed a joystick-controlled set of eyebrows using Processing / Arduino for Dutch Uncle Puppetry.
+He also created the Mystery Man’s Glowing Bag special effect using Processing / Arduino for Young People’s Theatre‘s Production of James and the Giant Peach.
 He is also the co-creator/writer of CLUNK’s “Gone Fishin’ ”.
 Jonathan currently lives in Toronto Ontario.